top of page

 4. Overestimated Workout Calorie Burns

 A 45-minute session that your device says burned over 1,000 calories might actually be closer to 400 to 700, depending on your body and intensity level.
-If you base your food intake on these inflated numbers, it is really easy to eat back all (or more) of the calories you burned.
+If you base your food intake on these inflated numbers, it is easy to eat back all (or more) of the calories you burned.

 5. Stress

 When you are stressed, your adrenal glands release adrenaline and cortisol.
 These hormones flood your bloodstream with glucose to give you a burst of energy, so you can deal with the “threat.”
-That is the classic fight-or-flight response.
+This is the classic fight-or-flight response.

 In modern life, however, most stress is not something you can literally run away from.
 So, the glucose is not used up.
 Instead, after the initial spike, your blood sugar crashes, and your body craves quick energy.